Susan Wood (television presenter): Biography

 On 2 November 2004 Paul Holmes resigned from TVNZ and announced he was moving to a rival TV company, Prime Television.
 The Holmes show ended immediately and was replaced by a new current affairs show, Close Up, which was the same as Holmes in format, with Susan Wood as the new host.

 In 2005 Wood took her employer TVNZ to court after the broadcaster attempted to cut more than $100,000 from her salary.
 Wood won the case, and in 2006 returned as Close Up's presenter.

 On 4 December 2006 Wood announced her resignation from TVNZ for health reasons.
 TVNZ said that for the previous few weeks, Wood's health had been a matter for serious concern.
 She had surgery in mid-December 2006 to remove a lump from her neck following an inconclusive biopsy.

 Wood took a job as general manager of the Takapuna Beach Business Association in October 2007, but left a week later saying that it did not have the funding to achieve what she wanted for Takapuna.

-She now hosts the TVNZ current affairs program Q&A. She works as a backup talkshow host on popular radio station Newstalk ZB.
+She hosted the TVNZ current affairs programme Q&A between 2013 and 2015.
+She works as a backup talkshow host on talkback radio station Newstalk ZB.

-On 10 January 2015 Susan Wood was carrying washing up the stairs of her Auckland home when she fell and suffered a brain injury.
+On 10 January 2015 Wood was carrying washing up the stairs of her Auckland home when she fell and suffered a brain injury.